cipto-hd/cipto-hd.github.io/content/posts/howto-change-the-hostname-of-existing-container.md

 systemctl status docker
 ```

-, and press ENTER
+, and press ENTER.
 ![docker service status is running](/images/docker-service-status-is-running.png)

 If docker service is running, then we must stop it.
-As you can see in this example, docker service is triggeredBy `docker.socket`,
+As you can see in this example, docker service is triggered by `docker.socket`,
-Therefore, we just need stop `docker.socket` by running this command at terminal:
+Therefore, we just need to stop `docker.socket` by running this command at terminal:

 ```bash
 systemctl stop docker.socket
 ```

-, and press ENTER
+, and press ENTER.
+Please wait for about a minute to let the process finished.

 After that, we recheck the status of docker service by running this command at terminal: